cardano-foundation/developer-portal/docs/native-tokens/minting_nfts.md

 ipfs_hash="please insert your ipfs hash here"
 ```
 :::note
 The IFPS hash is a key requirement and can be found once you upload your image to IPFS.
-Here's an example of how the IPFS looks like when a image is uploaded in [pinata](https://pinata.cloud/)
+Here's an example of how the IPFS looks like when an image is uploaded in [pinata](https://pinata.cloud/)
 ![img](../../static/img/nfts/pinata_pin.PNG)
 :::